-Although this working method may seem logical in terms of efficiency, a side-effect of the pen-holder system has been a deepening negotiation and consultation gap between the permanent and non-permanent members.
-After the P3 agree upon a given draft among themselves and then negotiate it with China and Russia, the elected members receive the draft but are often discouraged from making meaningful amendments because this might disturb the sometimes painstakingly negotiated wording agreed to among the P5.
+Although this working method may seem logical in terms of efficiency, a side-effect of the pen-holder system was a deepening negotiation and consultation gap between the permanent and non-permanent members.
+After the P3 agreed on a given draft among themselves and then negotiated it with China and Russia, the elected members received the draft but were often discouraged from making meaningful amendments because this might disturb the sometimes painstakingly negotiated wording agreed to among the P5.

-Furthermore, although the pen-holder system improves Council efficiency in some cases, it may at the same time have a negative impact on its effectiveness.
-To the degree that all members, permanent and non-permanent, see the pen-holder as the lead on an issue, they are in effect validating a default situation in which other Council members defer to the pen-holder.
-If a crisis arises and the pen-holder is either unwilling or unable to take the initiative (for example, because it is already managing other crises on the agenda), the Council may be delayed or paralysed from taking action.
+Furthermore, although the penholder system improves Council efficiency in some cases, it may at the same time have had a negative impact on its effectiveness.
+To the degree that all members, permanent and non-permanent, see the penholder as the lead on an issue, they are in effect validating a default situation in which other Council members defer to the penholder.
+If a crisis arises and the penholder is either unwilling or unable to take the initiative (for example, because it is already managing other crises on the agenda), the Council may be delayed or paralysed from taking action.

-The chairs of the subsidiary bodies are appointed by the P5, following informal, usually bilateral consultations with the non-permanent members.
-In recent years, a different P5 has assumed the task of coordinating the consultations.
-Individual preferences of incoming Council members have been taken into account in some cases, though sometimes with an unintended result (eagerness to take on a particular subsidiary body may result in a different subsidiary body being assigned).
-In 2010 and 2014, an incoming Council member decided to forgo chairing a subsidiary body as a result of unhappiness with the way the matter was handled by the P5 coordinator.
+The chairs of the subsidiary bodies were for years appointed by the P5, following informal, usually bilateral consultations with the non-permanent members, with different P5 rotating as coordinators of the process.
+Individual preferences of incoming Council members were in some cases taken into account, though sometimes with an unintended result (eagerness to take on a particular subsidiary body could result in a different subsidiary body being assigned).
+In 2010 and 2014, an incoming Council member decided to forgo chairing a subsidiary body because of this member’s deep unhappiness with the way the matter had been handled by the P5.

-For a few years now, some Council members suggested establishing a more inclusive, transparent and efficient method for the annual appointment of the chairs as well as a more inclusive system of penholders.
-In mid-2012, Portugal, as chair of the Informal Working Group on Documentation and Other Procedural Questions, started a drafting process for notes by the Council president to address the two issues.
+Increasingly, Council members were suggesting establishing a more inclusive, transparent and efficient method for the annual appointment of the chairs as well as a more inclusive system of penholders.
+In mid-2012, Portugal, as chair of the Informal Working Group on Documentation and Other Procedural Questions (IWG), started a drafting process for notes by the Council president to address the two issues.